jrdsirois/SSW345-RewardBot/README.md

 # SSW345-RewardBot

+Group Members:
+Jared Sirois github.com/jrdsirois

+Madeleine Daniell github.com/thelon-m

+Ruthy Levi

-This repository is for the SSW345 project in which the group makes a chat bot.
-This group has decided to make a RewardBot to be used in Discord.
-The bot is coded using Node.js, which is a JavaScript runtime.
+This GitHub Repository is for the SSW 345 project of creating a bot.
+The group has decided that would be a RewardBot that would be in a Discord Server.
+The bot will be coded in Node.js, a Javascript runtime.